m8sec/OffsecDev/README.md

 </p>

 # OffsecDev
-Working repo used to experiment with various languages as it relates to offensive security.
+Working repo used to experiment with various languages as it relates to offensive security, malware development, and evasion.

 ### Languages
 * [Py](py/)